i0466lt/mustang_streamer/README.md

 # Installation
-Make sure you have enabled SSH access to your Volumio3 installation.
+Make sure you have enabled SSH access to your volumio installation.

 From a terminal, log into your device with `ssh volumio@YOURVOLUMIOIP` and: